El Centro celebrates National Hispanic Heritage Month

 “It’s exciting to know that this effort is being put out to be more inclusive of everyone to get away from that Mexican-centric standard that we’ve just kind of been accustomed to and been privileged of ourselves,” El Centro Student Success Coordinator Roberto Escamilla said.
 “I’m incredibly excited and hopeful for us to all be better and stronger together.”

-Students were also able to learn bachata from Bachata Denver, who came up to perform for the kick off.
+Students were also able to learn bachata — a traditional Dominican dance style — from Bachata Denver, who came up to perform for the kickoff.

 El Centro Interim Director Aaron Escobedo Garmon addressed attendees by recognizing the hard work of staff and student leaders.